-Hake pie, beef jerky croquettes, grilled octopus with potatoes are some recommendations in this cosy restaurant.
+Hake pie, beef jerky croquettes, grilled octopus with potatoes are some recommendations for this cosy restaurant.
 Live music on Saturday nights, and good prices.
-Lunch menu during the week days costs €12
+The lunch menu during the week costs €12

 Address: Avenida de Santa Minia, 76.
 Brión.

 Obviously we cannot miss the most famous drink in Spain!
 It has a unique charm and a relatively simple composition: red wine, a soft mixer and fruits.
-It can vary as you can add more wine or fruit if you like, meaning if iced wine with lemon isn’t your thing, there is another version to suit you.
+It can vary as you can add more wine or fruit, meaning if iced wine with lemon isn’t your thing, there is another version to suit you.